Space... the final frontier.

 - Faster-Than-Light Travel: Implied by the warp and jump drives, though distances and speeds are rather vague.

-- Interface Screw: In recent versions of the game, severe damage to your ship is indicated by static and other visual glitches appearing on the displays.
+- Severe damage to your ship is indicated by static and other visual glitches appearing on the displays.

 - Old-School Dogfight: The most common mode of battle for the more maneuverable ships, such as scouts and light cruisers.

 - Real Time: There's no indication in the game that time is compressed at all.